 What would stuffing be without bread?
 Well, it wouldn't be stuffing because that's the main ingredient!
 White flour and refined sugar are both acne triggers, however, there are tons of great solutions.

 Sprouted flours, gluten-free flour mixes, and whole grain bread are all excellent alternatives.
 While shopping, just check the label for low sugar content and whole grains.
 Ezekiel Breads are a great option that you can find in most major grocery stores.

 *Note: Check the freezer section for Ezekiel Breads!

 Desserts are oftentimes the first thing people think of when they're thinking about what to avoid during the holidays, but it's actually easy to make pies that are acne-safe!

 The key is to avoid dairy, acne-triggering oils, white flour, and refined sugar.
 Nowadays, this isn't difficult to do with all of the options available to us.

-For filling, if your recipe calls for butter, use any of the butter substitutes mentioned above.
+For the filling, if your recipe calls for butter, use any of the butter substitutes mentioned above.
 Pumpkin is acne-safe (and delicious!), so you can't go wrong there.
 Apples are also acne-safe.
 Try to cut back on refined sugar by using Stevia (my favorite is Sweet Leaf Stevia Drops), honey, or 100% pure maple syrup in lieu of cane sugar.
 These are all acne-safe and healthier for you anyway.
 You can also find more acne-safe sugar alternatives here.

 In summary, look to substitute the following in your recipes, and you will have made your Thanksgiving meals acne-safer and just as delicious... but also, don't forget to indulge sometimes.